nktnet1/sync-request-curl/ROADMAP.md

       the published README workflow.
 - [ ] Add JSDoc for public request options, response APIs, multipart APIs, and errors, including defaults and compatibility notes.
+- [ ] Document nested `qs` bracket serialization and unsupported query-value behaviour with the rest of the generated request-option documentation.
 - [ ] Group generated API docs by request, response, multipart, and errors.
 - [ ] Add CI verification that generated documentation is committed and not stale.